-of senior non-drivers said that they were "somewhat or very likely" to use ride-sharing services if they were available in the community. of senior drivers said that they thought seniors were "somewhat or very likely" to use ride-sharing services if they were available in the community.
-SECTION 3: AWARENESS AND USE OF TRANSPORTATION SERVICES EDMONTON ZONE
+of senior non-drivers said that they would be "somewhat or very likely" to use ride-sharing services if they were available in the community.

+of senior drivers said that they thought seniors would be "somewhat or very likely" to use ride-sharing services if they were available in the community.

+SECTION 3: AWARENESS AND USE OF TRANSPORTATION SERVICES